-- Daily English lessons focusing on one of the key strands of English. - Daily guided reading sessions in KS2. - At KS1, the teaching of guided reading will be introduced gradually in Y1 and continued to be developed on a daily basis in Y2. - Weekly handwriting lessons to be taught in Reception, Year 1, Year 2, Year 3 and Year 4 - Handwriting sessions in Years 5 and 6 to be taught as required.
+- Daily English lessons focusing on one of the key strands of English. - Daily guided reading sessions in KS2. - At KS1, group reading will be introduced in Reception in term 4 and continued in Year 1.
+Decodable books from 'Unlocking Letters and Sounds' will be used for these sessions. - Group/guided reading will be continued to be developed on a daily basis in Y2. - Weekly handwriting lessons to be taught in Reception, Year 1, Year 2, Year 3 and Year 4 - Handwriting sessions in Years 5 and 6 to be taught as required.

-- Weekly library borrowing in KS2 and fortnightly in KS1 - Cross-curricular writing opportunities. - Weekly short and long write - Weekly spelling tests. - Daily phonics in EYFS and Y1 - Library box in EYFS once a week - Daily phonics and No Nonsense spelling taught in Y2 - Phonics and No Nonsense x2 a week in Year 3 - Phonics sessions in Years 4, 5 and 6 to be taught as required. - Interventions in English planned in response to pupil needs. - At least one lesson focusing on reading each week. - The teaching of Grammar should be taught and embedded throughout the week and where possible be linked to writing outcomes that week. - Spelling taught discreetly in KS2 each week.
+- Weekly library borrowing in KS2 and fortnightly in KS1 - Cross-curricular writing opportunities. - Weekly short and long write - Weekly spelling tests. - Daily phonics in EYFS and Y1 - Library box in EYFS once a week- shared reading books - 'Drawing Club' and Helicopter stories- alternate weeks in EYFS - Daily phonics and No Nonsense spelling taught in Y2 - Phonics and No Nonsense in Year 3 - Phonics sessions in Years 4, 5 and 6 to be taught as required. - Interventions in English planned in response to pupil needs. - Interventions in phonics will be planned in response to individual pupil needs which will be monitored in assessments and in daily phonics lessons.
+Interventions in EYFS up to Year 4 will be the ones suggested by 'Unlocking Letters and Sounds'. - At least one lesson focusing on reading each week in KS2 - The teaching of Grammar should be taught and embedded throughout the week and where possible be linked to writing outcomes that week. - Spelling taught discreetly in KS2 each week.